cambrian/vest-hs/README.md

 # vest-hs

-Monorepo for all Haskell projects.
+Monorepo for all Haskell packages.

 ## FAQ
-- **Where do dependencies go?** Per-project dependencies go in per-project YAML files, but if you need to add `extra-deps` (non-LTS version of dependencies), those go in the top-level `stack.yaml`.
+- **Where do dependencies go?** Per-package dependencies go in per-package YAML files, but if you need to add `extra-deps` (non-LTS versions of dependencies), those go in the top-level `stack.yaml`.

-- **What do I name my sub-module?** Something short like `tezos`.
-Only add a `vest-` prefix to the folder and module name if there is a compilation conflict. _If you are creating a service, it must go in the services package.
+- **What do I name my packages?** Something short like `tezos`.
+Only add a `vest-` prefix to the folder and package name if there is a compilation conflict. _If you are creating a service, it must go in the services package.
 This is very much by design._

-- **Do our modules have useful version numbers?** Maybe if we open-source them in the future.
-For now, usage of our modules should not be specified with version constraints (in theory, all of our modules should stay in sync with one another, even if they use different versions of their own dependencies).
+- **Do our packages have useful version numbers?** Maybe if we open-source them in the future.
+For now, usage of our packages should not be specified with version constraints (in theory, all of our packages should stay in sync with one another, even if they use different versions of their own dependencies).

 ## Updating Types